 Human milk provides a baby with perfectly balanced nutrition, which is why both the Department of Health (DoH) and the World Health Organisation (WHO) recommend exclusive breastfeeding for the first six months of a baby’s life and continued breastfeeding alongside the introduction of appropriate solid foods beyond six months1,2.

-Here, you will find all of our articles relating to the topic of breastfeeding.
+Here, you will find all of our content and resources relating to the topic of breastfeeding.

 The importance of breastmilk and supporting breastfeeding parents

 Lunch and learns: the diagnosis and management of food allergy in infants, with a focus on cow’s milk allergy